 Conversely, you need to be aware of people who are not necessarily looking after your best interests (like real estate agents who work for the vendor), property promoters and spruikers, or ‘armchair’ experts who are largely unaware of market fundamentals, let alone your personal financial position.

 Once you identify your investment strategy, you should have a clearer idea as to the type of location that will best complement your plans.

 Remember, not all land is created equal and while many of the properties on the market at any given time might be fine for a family home, they may not be what we consider an "investment grade property."

-You need to qualify potential locations based on the history of capital growth achieved and likelihood of future capital growth based on the demographics of the area (the local residents ability to afford to keep buying property) and the local supply and demand factors.
+You need to qualify potential locations based on the history of capital growth achieved and the likelihood of future capital growth based on the demographics of the area (the local residents' ability to afford to keep buying property) and the local supply and demand factors.